-Enable mTLS · Cloudflare SSL docs

 Enable mTLS

-To enable mutual Transport Layer Security (mTLS) for a host from the Cloudflare dashboard, follow these steps:
+To enable mutual Transport Layer Security (mTLS) for a host from the Cloudflare dashboard:

-Log in to your Cloudflare account Home page and click the zone containing the host for which you want to enable mTLS.
+- Log into the Cloudflare dashboard and select your account and application.

 A text input and save controls display.

-Use the input to enter the name of a host that is in the zone you selected in Step 1 and press
+Enter the name of a host in your current application and press

 Enter.